 "Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God" (Phil.
 4:6).

 "Beloved, if our heart condemn us not, then have we confidence toward God.
-And whatsoever we ask, we receive of Him, because we keep His commandments, and do those things that are pleasing in His sight" (1 John 3:21-22).
+And whatsoever we ask, we receive of Him because we keep His commandments, and do those things that are pleasing in His sight.
+And this is His commandment, that we should believe on the Name of His Son Jesus Christ and love one another, as He gave us commandment" (1 John 3:21-23).

 Look not at the walled cities and the giants in the land, but rather look above it all and see God smiling down upon us and reassuring us that He has given us the land, and we are to go in and possess it by His help!
-(Num.
-13; Deut.
-1:8-30).
+(Numbers, chapter 13; Deuteronomy 1:8-30).

 Our wonderful Lord tells us pointedly: "Fear not" (Luke 8:50).
 Let us then watchfully and wholeheartedly obey this command of our Master.
-Let us hate and abhor fear and unbelief even more than we abhor filth. "...Abhor that which is evil; cleave to that which is good" (Rom.
-12:9).
+Let us hate and abhor fear and unbelief even more than we abhor filth.
+"Abhor that which is evil; cleave to that which is good" (Romans 14:23).

-"...Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God" (Matt.
-4:4).
 Therefore feed on the Word of God.
-Meditate on His Word.
+Meditate on His Word (Psalm 1).
 Realize that our soul needs nourishment as well as our body.
 Take time, make time, use time for reading and also for meditating on God’s Word, that you may know His will, and that you may be strong to do His will!

 Feed on God’s Word far more than you do on natural food for the body.
-Meditate on God’s Word and on what God says about things far more, exceedingly far more, than on what the newspapers say, or what the radio says, or what anybody or any creature says.
+Meditate on God’s Word and on what God says about things far, exceedingly far, more than on what the newspapers say, or what the radio says, or what anybody or any creature says.

 Trust God in the Dark